To help you (the small business owner) hone your taxes in 2020, we put together this easy-to-follow tax checklist.

 Starting with 2013 tax returns, the IRS allowed a simplified option for deducting home office expenses.
 Rather than maintain records for all home utilities, repairs, etc., you can claim a standard $5 per square foot used exclusively as your home office.
 A 150 square foot office would equate to a $750 deduction.

-You can choose either the regular method or the simplified option each taxable year so you may want to calculate the home office deduction both ways to see which one results in the largest deduction each year.
+You can choose either the regular method or the simplified option each taxable year.
+So you may want to calculate the home office deduction both ways to see which one results in the largest deduction each year.

-7. Be Clear on What’s Deductible for Your Business Vehicle
+Tax Checklist 7: Be Clear on What’s Deductible for Your Business Vehicle

 Another common deduction associated with small business owners is car expenses.
 If you drive your own car, you need to keep a log of your mileage for business use.
 The IRS will not allow a deduction for business use of a vehicle without a record of the miles driven for business.
 Your log may be kept manually or electronically.